marcus-grant/dots-neovim/README.md

 * [Documentation on key-maps][keys-me]
 * [Documentation on configuring appearance][appearance-me]
 * [Documentation on configuring the status line][statusline-me]
+* [Documentation on FZF][fzf-me]
+  * FZF is a fuzzy finder that can be used to find files, buffers, etc.
+  * It's used in this configuration to find files and buffers.
 * [NeoVim IDE Series Index by Shaik Zahid][neovim-ide-idx-zahid]
   * A lot of this is based on the tips in this series.

 <!-- Hidden Reference Link Sources -->
 [lazy-plugs-me]: ./doc/lazy-plugins.md "Documentation on Lazy Plugins"